Qualified Charitable Distribution (QCD)

 How do I initiate an IRA Qualified Charitable Distribution (QCD)?

 Contact your IRA administrator to request a Qualified Charitable Distribution.
-If you are able to write checks directly from your IRA account, please follow the instructions below under the question “How Do I Use My Check-Writing Facility To Transfer Funds From My IRA To GRACE?”.
+If you are able to write checks directly from your IRA account, please follow the instructions below under the question “How Do I Use My Check-Writing Facility To Transfer Funds From My IRA To Your Organization?”.

 Are there any restrictions on a Qualified Charitable Distribution?

-A QCD is only eligible for outright donations and cannot be given:
+A QCD is only eligible for outright donations to certain types of organizations (such as GRACE).
+A QCD cannot be given:

-• to a Donor Advised Fund, supporting organization, or private foundation;
+• to a Donor Advised Fund, a supporting organization, or a private foundation.

-• in exchange for benefits such as tickets to an event, membership, etc.; or
+• in exchange for benefits such as tickets to an event, membership, etc..

 How do I use my check-writing facility to transfer funds from my IRA to GRACE?